wpledig/covid19-twitter-sentiment/data-collection/README.md

     attempting to download these files will lead to much longer runtime as the Twitter API must be called to obtain these fields prior to filtering.

-3. Run the Python file `compile_data.py`
+3. Run the Python file `src/compile_data.py`

     This file will combine the CSV files downloaded in the previous step into a single CSV file, `./data/complete_filtered_en_US.csv`.

-4. Run the Python file `get_metadata.py`
+4. Run the Python file `src/get_metadata.py`

-    This file was obtained from Panacea Lab's toolkit for processing social media data.
-It takes a variety of command-line arguments (which you can find more about by running it with the `-h` flag), but we recommend running it with the following: `python get_metadata.py -k api_keys.json -i data/complete_filtered_en_US.csv -o data/complete_en_US`
+    This file was obtained from Panacea Lab's toolkit for processing social media data (https://github.com/thepanacealab/SMMT).
+     It takes a variety of
+    command-line arguments (which you can find more about by running it with the `-h` flag), but we recommend running it with the following: `python get_metadata.py -k api_keys.json -i data/complete_filtered_en_US.csv -o data/complete_en_US`

     Note that this file makes many calls to the Twitter API (which has strict rate-limit rules), so it can take around a very long time to finish running.

-5. Run the Python file `load_ngrams.py`
+5. Run the Python file `src/load_ngrams.py`

     This file aggregates n-gram counts per day from the original dataset and stores them in the `data` directory.